stevebiczyk/visit-budapest/README.md

 ## Testing

-All links tested etc
+All links tested and found to be working correctly.

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+All html and css files were checked for correct indentation and the text was checked for typos numerous times, both in the source code and on the finished webpage.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.